numbas/editor/docs/accessibility/exam.rst

 Accessibility is an important consideration during the design and development process.
 We regularly test Numbas against a variety of accessibility requirements.

-This statement was prepared in October 2019.
+This statement was first prepared in October 2019 and last updated in August 2023.

+.. contents:: Table of Contents
+   :depth: 2
+   :local:

 What’s covered by this statement
 --------------------------------